TMKCodes/HoosatUI/README.md

 # HoosatUI
-HoosatUI is a user interface library for React made with SASS styling that provides set of reusable UI components to quickly build beautiful and responsive user interfaces.
+HoosatUI is a user interface library for React made with CSS styling that provides set of reusable UI components to quickly build beautiful and responsive user interfaces.

 ## Installation
 You can install HoosatUI via npm: